 (NEW) Sec.
 22-39g-8.
-Penalties
+Penalties.

-- (a) If the department finds that that the owner of a covered farm has failed to register pursuant to these regulations, the commissioner may issue a civil penalty. - (b) If the department finds that the owner of a farm subject to the Act or these regulations, cultivates, grows, harvests, or holds produce in this state in violation of the requirements of the Act or these regulations, the commissioner may issue a civil penalty, in addition to possible revocation of the CGAP certificate issued to the owner of the farm. - (c) The commissioner or the commissioner's designated agent may suspend, revoke, deny or refuse to renew any CGAP certificate issued for a violation of section 22-39g of the general statutes or any applicable regulation.
+- (a) If the department finds that that the owner of a covered farm has failed to register pursuant to these regulations, the commissioner may issue a civil penalty pursuant to section 22-7 of the Connecticut General Statutes. - (b) If the department finds that the owner of a farm subject to the Act or these regulations, cultivates, grows, harvests, or holds produce in this state in violation of the requirements of the Act or these regulations, the commissioner may issue a civil penalty, in addition to possible revocation of the CGAP certificate issued to the owner of the farm. - (c) The commissioner or the commissioner's designated agent may suspend, revoke, deny or refuse to renew any CGAP certificate issued for a violation of section 22-39g of the Connecticut General Statutes or any applicable regulation.

-(NEW) 22-39g-9 through 22-39g-15 are reserved for future use
+(NEW) Sec.
+22-39g-9. --- 22-39g-15.
+Reserved.